interTwin-eu/teapot/docs/configuration.md

 ---

 All configuration settings are stored in the `config.ini` file, located at `/etc/teapot/`.
-To update this file to configure Teapot according to your requirements follow the instructions inside the file.
+To configure Teapot according to your requirements, follow the instructions provided inside the file.

 ## Certificates

-Both Teapot and StoRM WebDAV servers require `SSL` certificates.
+Both Teapot and StoRM WebDAV servers require SSL certificates.
 The certificate must also be added to the system’s trust store to ensure secure communication.
 Path to the Teapot's certificate should be specified in `config.ini`.
 To generate self-signed certificates for StoRM WebDAV and add